What’s it all about?

 For house price information please visit the sold data tab.

-Eating: Locals have voted Inside the ‘best restaurant in Greenwich’ on numerous occasions.
-Serving modern European food, it can be tricky to get a table, but worth it.
-Meat lovers should head for the Rare Steakhouse, while Ajiichiban is a favourite for sushi, and those with a taste for Nepalese cuisine should pop into Mountain View.
-The Pavilion Tea House in Greenwich Park serves classic cafe favourites in a gorgeous setting.
+Eating: Meat lovers should head for the Rare Steakhouse, while Ajiichiban is a favourite for sushi, and those with a taste for Nepalese cuisine should pop into Mountain View.
+The Pavilion Cafe in Greenwich Park serves classic cafe favourites in a gorgeous setting.

 Drinking: The Old Brewery, housed in the grounds of the Old Royal Naval College and producer of Meantime ales, is a cafe/bar during the day and a buzzing restaurant in the evening.
 The Greenwich Union also brews its own beers, and serves them in a more traditional pub.
 For spectacular views over the river and beyond, try the three storey Georgian pub Cutty Sark.